Changes (Roman Lob album)

 Changes is the debut studio album by German singer Roman Lob.
 It was released by Universal Music Domestic Pop on 13 April 2012 in German-speaking Europe.
 Recorded after Lob's win of Unser Star für Baku, the national pre-selection programme for the Eurovision Song Contest 2012, it was largely procued under the guidance of musician Thomas D, with additional production from André "Brix" Buchmann, Thorsten Brötzmann, Michael Dörfler, Bertil Mark, Mathias Ramson, and production team Beatgees.

-The album earned largely mixed to positive reviews from music critics some of who felt that it was uneven but praised Lob's vocal performance.
+The album earned largely mixed to positive reviews from music critics, some of whom felt that it was uneven but praised Lob's vocal performance.
 Changes debuted and peaked at number nine on the German Albums Chart and reached the top 50 in Austria.
 It was preceded by lead single "Standing Still," Germany's 2012 Eurovision Song Contest entry in Baku, which finished in 8th place and became a top three hit in Germany.
 A second single, "Call Out the Sun," failed to chart.